 Or set up something like this and they’ll be occupied for ages!

 Based on the way cases of wine are flying out the door maybe you could make a box road.
 Or even just use butcher’s paper.

 Alternatively you could use tape and make a road on a table.

 This one has been shared in the Hills District Mums Facebook group over the weekend.
 We have no idea if it works but it looks like fun!

 If you have any great ideas for things that are easy to set up and holds a child’s attention please let us know and we can add them to the list!
-Good luck this week.
+Good luck over the next two weeks.